 Income Tax Division

-Please note that due to the ongoing public health situation, City Hall and the City Auditor's Office are closed to the public, and ready to help with your local income tax questions.
-Community members may continue to file taxes, make payments, and find current City of Whitehall tax forms here on the City website.
+City Hall and the City Auditor's Office have now reopened to the public, and ready to help with your local income tax questions.
+Community members may continue to file taxes, make payments and find current City of Whitehall tax forms here on the City website.
 Paper forms may be submitted via the drop-box outside the front doors to City Hall (360 S. Yearling Road).
 Questions?
 Contact the Income Tax Division at (614) 237-9803.